 Compliance officers are in charge of ensuring that their company's organizational and management procedures comply with regulatory obligations.
 Their broad responsibilities include everything from conducting risk assessments to providing guidance.

-Let’s examine the responsibilities a compliance officer will need to fulfill.
+Let’s examine the experience and requirements a compliance officer will need to fulfill.

 PRO TIP: